Please note, SignHealth does not provide face-to-face BSL/English interpreters. You can look for interpreters on the NRCPD site.

 To find a qualified sign language interpreter, search online for BSL interpreters in your local area, for example BSL Interpreter, Buckinghamshire.
 Ensure any organisation you contact provides interpreters who are on the National Register of Communication Professionals working with Deaf and Deafblind People (NRCPD), and check for their NRCPD badge upon arrival.

 If possible, try and book an interpreter up to three weeks before the service is needed.
 In emergency situations, interpreting agencies will try their best to provide an interpreter faster.
-If you cannot get a face to face interpreter quickly enough, SignHealth provide an online interpreting service called InterpreterNow which could be of use to your staff and patients.
-Please contact our InterpreterNow team for more information.
+If you cannot get a face to face interpreter quickly enough an online interpreting service might be able to help.

 Advice for Deaf People Before an Appointment